Dreame X60 Max Ultra Review

 • Setup takes some patience

-Best For: Families and allergy sufferers in medium to large spaces.
+Best For: Families and pet owners in medium to large homes.

 Overview: